 Cornell University plays a major role in missions such as MER, Cassini, EPOXI, and Stardust-NExT, and is involved in LRO, MRO, Mars Odyssey, Dawn, and MSL.
 Both individual investigators and their students make use of SPIF resources and contribute their expertise to various programs designed for researchers, students and the general public.

 Walk-ins are welcome at SPIF during normal hours, Monday through Friday from 10am to 3:30pm.
 Our staff is also involved in off-site presentations, exhibits, and events and occasionally SPIF may be closed temporarily during those times.
 We recommend checking the Events Calendar and using the Request a Visit form to plan your visit.

 Alexander G. Hayes, Director

-Assistant Professor of Astronomy (Cornell University)
+Associate Professor of Astronomy (Cornell University)

 Alexander Hayes uses spacecraft-based remote sensing to study the properties of planetary surfaces, their interactions with the interior, and if present, atmosphere.
 Recently, he has focused on studying the coupling of surface, subsurface, and atmospheric processes on Titan and Mars.

 Alex oversees operation of the Spacecraft Imaging Facility (SPIF) as its Director.
 He will be involved in all activities, taking the lead in the generation of GIS starter projects and organize the informal data processing and GIS workshops.

 Alex is an Associate Professor of Astronomy, and joined the faculty at Cornell in January 2013.

 Joseph Veverka, Founder